patrickuva/historical_scent/README.md

 ## MODELS

-For this project, we tested 9 different models: LDA, Neural LDA, CTM, ETM, NMF, LDASeq, BERTopic (pretrained / not pretrained), Dynamic BERTopic.
-On 2 different datasets.
-(Dutch and English with focus on Flowers).
+For this project, we tested 6 different models: LDA, CTM, NMF, BERTopic (pretrained / not pretrained), Dynamic BERTopic.
+On 4 different datasets.
+(Dutch and English with focus on Flowers, and the modernized version of the datasets).

 ## EVALUATION